-Europe has a duty of care as a higher proportion of threatened wild bee species are endemic to either Europe (20.4%, 400 species) or the EU 27 (14.6%, 277 species), highlighting the responsibility that European countries have to protect the global populations of these species.
-Almost 30% of all the species threatened (Critically Endangered, Endangered, or Vulnerable) at the European level are endemic to Europe (e.g., found nowhere else in the world).
+When it comes to bees, Europe has a duty of care as a higher proportion of threatened wild bee species are endemic to either Europe (20.4%, 400 species) or the EU 27 (14.6%, 277 species).
+This highlights the responsibility that European countries have to protect the global populations of these species.
+Almost 30% of all the species threatened (Critically Endangered, Endangered, or Vulnerable) at the European level are endemic to Europe (i.e., found nowhere else in the world).

-Back in 2018, the Commission adopted the first-ever EU initiative on wild pollinators.
-It set out strategic objectives, and actions for the EU and the Member States to address the decline of pollinators.
+In 2018, the European Commission adopted the first-ever EU initiative on wild pollinators.
+It set out strategic objectives, and actions for the EU and Member States to address the decline of pollinators.
 It has mobilised cross-sectoral action and made significant progress in pollinator monitoring.
 But clearly more needs to be done to fight the main drivers of their steep decline.
-The European Commission and the European Research Executive Agency, under Horizon 2020 and Horizon Europe funding programmes, are supporting bee and pollinator projects across the EU to help turn the tide.
-The following are just a sample of conservation efforts highlighting the importance of protecting biodiversity in line with EU Green Deal objectives.
+The Commission, through the Horizon 2020 and Horizon Europe funding programmes, is supporting bee and pollinator projects across the EU to help turn the tide.
+The following are just a sample of conservation efforts by projects managed by the European Research Executive Agency that highlight the importance of protecting biodiversity in line with EU Green Deal objectives.